Jump To Section

 In Christopher Booker’s 2004 book, The Seven Basic Plot Points, he outlines the seven main archetypal narrative arcs.
 They are:

-Review the narrative arc in the classic Dickens tale, A Christmas Carol:
+Let’s review the narrative arc of the classic Charles Dickens tale, A Christmas Carol.

 - Exposition: We meet Ebenezer Scrooge in Victorian England.
-We see his cold character traits in action as he shuts out poor men seeking money for food and turns down an invitation to have dinner with his nephew.
-He’s visited by the ghost of Jacob Marley, his late business partner, who warns him he’ll be visited by three spirits and that he should take their advice.
+We see his cold character traits in action as he shuts out poor men seeking money for food, and turns down an invitation to have dinner with his nephew.
+In the inciting incident, Scrooge is visited by the ghost of Jacob Marley, his late business partner, who warns him he’ll be visited by three spirits and that he should take their advice.

 - Climax: The Ghost of Christmas Yet to Come shows Scrooge a future where he dies, and nobody mourns his loss.
-Scrooge breaks down and promises to become a better person if given the chance to go back to Earth.
+Scrooge breaks down, and promises to become a better person if given the chance to go back to the present.

 - Falling action: Scrooge wakes up on Christmas morning a changed man.
 To make amends for his previous bad behavior, he donates money to charity, provides Christmas dinner for the Cratchit family, and gives Bob a generous raise.

-- Resolution: Scrooge vows to embody the Christmas spirit year-round in all things he does.
+- Resolution: In the end, Scrooge vows to embody the Christmas spirit year-round in all things he does.

 - Choose an archetypal narrative arc.
 Think about the story you want to tell.
-Is the main character overcoming something?
+Is the main character overcoming an obstacle?
 Going on a quest?
 Experiencing a rebirth?
-You don’t have to follow any one example to the letter but writing with an archetypal narrative arc in mind can be a huge help.
+You don’t have to follow any one example to the letter, but writing with an archetypal narrative arc in mind can be a huge help.

 - Identify your beginning, middle, and end.
 Who are the main characters?
 What are they doing?
 When are they doing it?
 Where are they doing it?
 Why are they doing it?
 And, most importantly: What is all of that building toward?

 - Adjust as needed.
 Of course, there’s no hard and fast rule that you have to stick to Freytag’s traditional narrative arc.
-Every story is different; some are heavy on exposition while others draw out the rising action.
+Every story is different: some are heavier on exposition, while others draw out the rising action.
 Give yourself the freedom to be flexible and see where your unique story goes.

 The next time you sit down to write, consider drawing up a quick narrative arc.
 It’s a useful tool that can help you stay on track if you’re ever unsure of what comes next in your story.